I recently tried by first batch of flower from GrowHealthy (review here) after reading so many rave reviews about it for the past year.

 I always have the disclaimer at the bottom of the “effects” section that addresses how strains can affect people differently, but I really want to drive that home here.
 While a great number of my readers do leave feedback saying their experience was exactly like how I described the strain in my review, there’s always going to be people who are “paradoxically” affected by certain strains.
 I say this to encourage you to continue to pursue looking for options that are best for you.
 Don’t always take what I, or any other reviewer says, as fact.
 I think I get it “right” (for most people) a lot of the time, but experiences will always vary to an extent from person to person.
 Please keep that in mind – a friendly reminder from me to you!

 - Increases energy/alertness, in a way almost similar to caffeine

 - Good for “stepping out of the box” with current mindset; good for changing mental perspective.

 I’m definitely no medical doctor, so please take the preceding conditions only as my own personal observations from using this strain and having experience with a multitude of different cannabis strains.
 Everybody is different, and every body reacts differently to various medications.

-Overall, I would best describe Blue Coffin as an “excellent” sativa strain from Growhealthy.
+Overall, I would best describe Blue Coffin as a “good” sativa strain from Growhealthy.

 Sativa lovers or patients who enjoy fruity strains will most likely enjoy Blue Coffin.
 I don’t think it will be a staple strain in my rotation, but I certainly wouldn’t mind smoking it if it was the only sativa I had, and would certainly choose it over some other strains I’ve tried in the past.